 What I sense here is the creative possibilities—one of the mores—that emerge from destructive or traumatic conditions and this is what I sense as the kernel of your art generally.
 What is this art that depends on the “scars of history” to create “new stories”—an art that seems to derive its essence from the overabundance of trauma?

-Your anecdote about the boy and the woman by the roadside is fascinating.
-The critic in me considers it “a homage to paradox.”
+Your anecdote on kinship about the boy and the woman by the roadside is fascinating.
+One interpretation of it in the light of your interest in rethinking what kinship might mean beyond consanguinity seems to invite a sense of kinship with other species and the totality of the world we live in.
+Yet the critic in me considers this anecdote “a homage to paradox.”
 The phrase belongs to my teacher, Professor Olusegun Adekoya (at Obafemi Awolowo University, Nigeria), who told a somewhat similar story to illuminate the work of paradox.
 A boy who is living with his parents in a decrepit, one-room, slum house wakes up in the middle of one night to the sounds of his parents’ lovemaking: his mother’s cries and his father’s furious groans.
 The boy thinks the father is beating his mother and so begins to cry.
 How do you explain to the poor boy, asked the professor, that what he hears but cannot see in the darkness of the room isn’t the violence he has imagined but the ecstasy of love?

-Yet I want to think that meanings precede encounters, sometimes.
+Here I want to think that meanings precede encounters, sometimes.
 The boy must have previously witnessed his father beating his mother to reach such a meaning about that encounter.
 The boy who connects a woman’s tears to sadness and runs home to share his new discovery of another source of motherly tears (birdsongs) must be familiar with the sadness that makes his mother weep.
 The woman with tears in her eyes from contemplating the birdsongs must have been reaching, connecting to, or escaping an experience—maybe of beauty, nostalgia, pain.
-The birdsong from the bush is open to meanings impelled by our experiences and subjectivities.
+The birdsong from the bush is open to meanings impelled by our different experiences and subjectivities.
+It might signal a sense of kinship as well as so many more possibilities.
 For example, I believe that my understanding of these anecdotes would likely be different if they have girls in place of boys.
 Or if in place of a boy/mother relationship, they have boy/father or girl/mother relationships.
-I agree when you said that “trauma is the condition of the modern world” and that some traumatic art could be a form of longing for possibilities of a less cruel world.
+I feel that the fascination with trauma in your work dulled my sense of its attempt to fashion new senses of kinship.
+I agreed when you said that “trauma is the condition of the modern world” and that some traumatic art could be a form of longing for possibilities of a less cruel world.
 Yet, as your own art makes clear, in this longing for possibilities art sometimes overwhelms the imagination with the trauma it seeks to transcend and “our” meaning of such art trapped in the signifying power of trauma.
 It seems to me that this is the paradox of the art of the kind you speak of, that is, the art of oppressed peoples these days who have been forced or reduced to making essentially traumatic art: we seem to recognize this art by its already predetermined traumatic meaning; even when it seeks to escape this meaning—its longing for a better reality—it can only do so, sometimes, by saturating us with trauma if only to reckon with it.
 Is this an inescapable condition of the victims of the West’s conquest of the world?
 With this question, I am also asking you about art and identity, on being a Black [Nigerian] immigrant writer, student, and professor in Canada.

 Homage to paradox, I like that phrase.
 It’s mellifluous, poetic.
 Still, the paradox persists.
 It inheres in all forms.
 Nothing social can escape paradox.
 Nothing flesh.
 A man loves his family and has no qualms about killing another family.
 There is a woman who seeks prosperity for her community but impoverishes others.
 I remember “Vultures” by Achebe, a poem that has haunted me since I encountered it in the 1990s.
 It registers the themes of love and violence, cruelty and tenderness.
 I shudder every time I read the poem.
 This is the paradox of anything flesh.
 Indeed, trauma is also the condition of those who parade themselves as victors, whatever hegemony they claim.
 It hardly matters whether they construct the world in their image.
 They are haunted as well.
 Almost like Macbeth.
 Both victors and victims founder in each other’s nightmare.
 The past and its phantoms, the present reeling from the stench of bloody history.
 The paradox of our time is an aspect I contemplate in my art.
 I founder at times.
 As if drunk on yesteryear palm wine.
 It may sound clichéd that Nigerians become a different kind of Black once they arrive in white spaces, but it is a reality, unsettling though.
 The way spaces construct and reconstruct identities remains fascinating.
 Tell me about architects who disfigure the earth, who are never satisfied until they deform the mind and seethe the heart with hatred of the Other.
 The bonds between space and identity.
 How does anyone escape the burn of identity if they must inhabit or navigate a place?
 Identity maps onto place, place maps identities.
 Geography is clay.
 Migration is a crossroads.
 Of setting out and settling in.
 I remember then how my Yoruba neighbours in Lagos often referred to me as omo Igbo.
 I worried that they were questioning my Nigerianness.
 As an Igbo person, I recognized that the spectres of Biafra haunted the nation, decades after the war.
 Perhaps this is why some Nigerians reduced my ethnicity to Biafra in some encounters I had with them.
 Here is an instance: a fellow Nigerian once asked me, What do your people want?
 You Biafrans?
 I replied, I wonder why every Nigerian can’t enjoy good roads and a stable power supply.
 That question haunts because this fellow is a literary scholar.
 One might almost despair, for art (some art) is supposed to deepen empathy.
 Soon after I left Nigeria for my doctoral studies in Canada, I realized that my ethnicity and nationality counted zilch.
 I was Black mainly, then African, Nigerian, and Igbo, in that order.
 An immigrant, too.
 Fragrant jasmine dreams of diaspora, the niggling of disorientation.
 Identity orients but also disorients.
 I long to count the ways I present myself.
 Present a self that is legible, non-threatening.
 Proper.
 Yet which identity is not haunted?
 What place is not haunted?
 We live with the uncanny, victim and victor.
 We haunt each other with our presence.
 Who can say that my white neighbours don’t feel haunted by my body?
 It’s uncanny, such mutual haunting and yet sociality persists, at least.
 The homeland haunts, the diaspora haunts.
 And the crow outside my window, restless on the pine tree, asks, Where’s home for any of us?
 My doctoral dissertation supervisor often asks me if I have arrived whenever we skim over the landscape of memories.
 Can any Black person arrive in a white world?
 Perhaps arrival for the African immigrant is deferred.
 Might this be the arrivant of which Derrida speaks.
 If hospitality is a gift, what colour is the future?
 There are shadows tailing the light-to-come on the horizon.
 And if I stare too hard at the map, the lines contort.
 Blur.
 I feel vertiginous.
 In my head, I still hear the toll through the funereal air.
 The sirens chant.
 Okigbo is at the altar again.
 There is one more river yet to ford.
 Time is a trick of sand between my fingers when I recall the Senegalese barber who peddles his trade somewhere downtown, saying, They be like, you’re the Black barber.
 I smile, but he frowns and adds, I’m just a person who makes a brother’s hair look cool.
 Later, in a wildfire sunset, I’ll ride the bus to my apartment, thinking, Yes, the barber is an artist.
 A poet of haircuts.
 But a rose is not everyone’s delight.
 As Shakespeare is to Caliban.